faizilham/msc-thesis/main/ch6_collection_extension.typ

 $ <eq:UtilStatusJudgment>

 \
-For example, we can annotate the collection type methods as follows, given $C[a]$ the collection type of a utilizable type $a$.
+For example, we annotate the collection type methods as follows, given $C[a]$ the collection type of a utilizable type $a$.

 $
   "utilizeAll" :: (C[a]) -> "Unit" andef {1 |-> EfU}\